quackscience/quackflight/README.md

 _QuackPy is a serverless OLAP API built on top of DuckDB exposing HTTP/S and Flight SQL client interfaces_

+- Persistent storage using DuckDB w/ authentication
+- High-performance transfers with Arrow Flight
+- Concurrent inserts and querying on DuckDB files

 <br>

 ### :seedling: Get Started